-Examples of such work or tasks include, but are not limited to, guiding a person with impaired vision, alerting a person with a hearing impairment, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, and/or performing other duties.
+Examples of such work or tasks include, but are not limited to guiding a person with impaired vision, alerting a person with a hearing loss, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with a mental health condition to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, and/or performing other duties.
 Service Animals are working animals, not pets.
 The work or task a Service Animal has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals.

 Identification, License, and Tags: The Service Animal should wear a harness, identification tag or other gear that identifies its working status.
 If there is not a visible tag, University officials may ask the handler if the Service Animal is a working animal.
 All Service Animals must have an Owner identification tag.
 If the Service Animal is a dog, it must be licensed from an approved training program or have current license tags from local authorities.

 Training: Service Animals must be individually trained to do work or perform tasks for the benefit of the individual with a disability.